TeenEngineer/Mini-Weather-Station/README.md

 | I/O | GPIO 5 |
 | GND | GND |

+Used a 1000mAh li-po battery with dimensions: 35x29x10mm

 Here is a video showcase of the thing:

 https://github.com/user-attachments/assets/98cfebd6-e004-4a77-a924-2f23e415244a